Azure/AKS/examples/azure-service-mesh/security/cert-manager-letsencrypt/readme.md

 * Deploy bookinfo demo app, expose a secure HTTPS service using simple TLS.
 * Demonstrate HTTPS connections for Azure Service Mesh workloads using cert-manager and let's encrypt as the certificate authority.

+> [!Note]
+> Kubernetes ingress for Istio-based service mesh is an `allowed` feature.
+More details on configuration options [here](https://learn.microsoft.com/en-us/azure/aks/istio-support-policy#allowed-supported-and-blocked-customizations)
+> [cert-manager](https://cert-manager.io/) and [let's encrypt](https://letsencrypt.org/) are not supported by Microsoft.

 ## Before you begin
 * [Install](https://learn.microsoft.com/en-us/azure/aks/istio-deploy-addon#install-istio-add-on) Istio-based service mesh add-on on your cluster.
 ```shell